Learn the difference Managed vs Unmanaged Packages in Salesforce including features, use cases, upgrade support, and security.

 Once installed, a managed package is controlled by the publisher, not the customer.

-Salesforce treats unmanaged packages as a one-time delivery mechanism, not a product lifecycle solution.
+Salesforce treats unmanaged packages as a one-time delivery method rather than a product lifecycle solution.

 | Feature | Managed Package | Unmanaged Package |